heinhtt/Sales-Data-Warehouse-Project/README.md

-# Data Warehouse and Analytics Project
+# ETL Pipeline for Retail Analytics: From Raw Data to a Centralized Data Warehouse

 This project showcases a complete data warehousing and analytics solution, including building a PostgreSQL data warehouse and generating insights from integrated data sources.
 Intended as a data engineering and analytics project, it highlights for e-commerce and retail industry.